Picnic at Hanging Rock (film)

-Picnic at Hanging Rock is a 1975 Australian mystery film directed by Peter Weir and based on the 1967 novel Picnic at Hanging Rock by Joan Lindsay.
-Cliff Green adapted the novel into a screenplay.
+Picnic at Hanging Rock is a 1975 Australian mystery film directed by Peter Weir from a screenplay by Cliff Green, based on the 1967 novel by Joan Lindsay.
 The film stars Rachel Roberts, Dominic Guard, Helen Morse, Vivean Gray and Jacki Weaver.
 The plot involves the disappearance of several schoolgirls and their teacher during a picnic at Hanging Rock, Victoria on Valentine's Day in 1900, and the subsequent effect on the local community.

 Picnic at Hanging Rock was a commercial and critical success, and helped draw international attention to the then-emerging Australian New Wave of cinema.
-It is widely regarded as one of the most iconic and defining films of the New Wave.
+In 2011, Green called it "Australia's most loved movie".
 In 1996 it was voted the best Australian movie of all time in a poll by the Victorian Centenary of Cinema Committee and the NFSA.

-In 2025 the film was restored in 4K resolution for re-release into cinemas.

 Plot

 On Valentine's Day 1900, students from Appleyard College, a girls' private school in Victoria, Australia, embark on a picnic to Hanging Rock led by teachers Miss Greta McCraw and Mlle de Poitiers.
 Sara, a quiet child who arrived at the school from an orphanage and continues to suffer from the separation from her brother Bertie, is forced to stay behind.
 She remains at the school with teacher Miss Lumley and stern headmistress Mrs Appleyard.

-At Hanging Rock, the students settle down to their picnic; the teachers worry about the time, as the only two available watches have both stopped at exactly 12 noon.
+At Hanging Rock, the students settle down to their picnic; the teachers worry about the time, as the only two available watches have both stopped at exactly noon.
 Miranda, Marion, Irma, and Edith ask permission to explore the area.
 As they head to the Rock they are observed by a young Englishman, Michael Fitzhubert, and his Australian friend, Albert Crundall.
-The girls begin climbing, and under a strange influence fall asleep.
+The girls begin climbing, and fall asleep under a strange influence.
 When they awaken, Miranda, Marion and Irma proceed in a trance into a crevice.
 Edith, distressed, watches them go before screaming and fleeing back down alone.

 Mlle de Poitiers and the remaining students return to Appleyard College hours later than expected, having not found Miranda, Marion or Irma, and reporting that Miss McCraw has also gone missing.
-The police are called and undertake their own search next day, but without success.
-Edith provides a disjointed account in which she recalls seeing a strange red cloud, and Miss McCraw running towards the Rock without her skirt.
+The police undertake their own search the next day without success.
+Edith provides a disjointed account in which she recalls seeing a strange red cloud and Miss McCraw running towards the Rock without her skirt on.

-After having nightmares about the girls' disappearances, Michael returns to search for them, with Albert’s assistance.
-He stays overnight at the Rock, and next day discovers Irma unconscious in a crevice, barefoot and without corset or stockings.
+After having nightmares about the girls' disappearances, Michael returns to search for them with Albert’s assistance.
+He stays overnight at the Rock, and the next day discovers Irma unconscious in a crevice, barefoot and without corset or stockings.
 Michael staggers out and collapses.
 Alarmed by his overnight absence, Albert returns with the police and finds Michael unconscious.
 As he is carried to the carriage, Michael passes Albert a torn scrap of Irma’s dress.
-Albert goes back to the rock and locates Irma.
-She has no memory of what happened.
+Albert goes back to the rock and locates Irma, who has no memory of what happened.